onqtam/headjack/docs/why/FAQ.md

 What we can do, however, is help shift the conversation more towards an architecture for collective intelligence.
 We're interested in a system to better make sense of situations such as the one we find ourselves in regards to AI.
 We're interested in the meta solution for social problems & organization.

+## Why isn't there more on the negatives of current social media?

+Because that horse has been beaten to death (and yet is still alive and kicking!).
+Plenty of people have covered the topic extensively - The Social Dilemma, Tristan Harris, The Age of Surveillance Capitalism, Jaron Lanier, etc.

 ## This can't possibly work!
 How will X work?

 Will this work?
 No clue.
 But what we can say with 100% confidence that we must try to create a better system than the current one.